Skip to main content

 You can chat about anything within Flint chats, including asking about current events, asking various questions, or requesting image, rubric, or worksheet creation.

-Viewing past sessions with the general AI
+Viewing past sessions with Sparky

 Owners of the workspace can view all chat sessions.
 Members will be able to view their own past conversations only.